Fyrepit/Terraform-Azure-OpenVPN/README.md

 ### Create additional clients

-For creating additonal client, login to vm as root and execute the openvpn-install.sh script under /home/ubuntu
+For creating additonal client, login to the VM as root and execute the openvpn-install.sh script under /home/ubuntu

   ```
   Login as root